teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 The first email you receive from GuardDuty indicates that one of your EC2 instances might be compromised:

-*GuardDuty Finding | ID: 1xx: The EC2 instance i-xxxxxxxxx may be compromised and should be investigated*
+> GuardDuty Finding | ID: 1xx: The EC2 instance i-xxxxxxxxx may be compromised and should be investigated

 Shortly after the first email, you receive a second email indicating that the same GuardDuty finding has been remediated:

-*GuardDuty Remediation | ID: 1xx: GuardDuty discovered an EC2 instance (Instance ID: i-xxx) that is communicating outbound with an IP Address on a threat list that you uploaded.
+> GuardDuty Remediation | ID: 1xx: GuardDuty discovered an EC2 instance (Instance ID: i-xxx) that is communicating outbound with an IP Address on a threat list that you uploaded.
 All security groups have been removed and it has been isolated.
-Please follow up with any additional remediation actions.*
+Please follow up with any additional remediation actions.

 ## Architecture Evaluation

 ![Attack Scenario 1](images/attack1.png "Attack Scenario 1")

+> 1. The **compromised instance** pings the EIP of the **malicious instance**.
+That EIP is in a custom threat list.
+> 2. GuardDuty is monitoring the VPC Flow Logs (in addition to CloudTrail and DNS Logs) and analyzing this based on threat lists, machine learning, baselines, etc.
+> 3. GuardDuty generates a finding and sends this to the GuardDuty console and CloudWatch Events.
+> 4. The CloudWatch Event rule triggers an SNS topic and a Lambda function.
+> 5. SNS sends you an e-mail with the finding information.
+> 6. A Lambda function isolates the **compromised instance**.

 When Alice setup the hook for notifications she only included certain information about the finding because she had also setup a Lambda function to automatically isolate the instance and send out the details of the remediation.
 Since the finding has been remediated you decide you still want to take a closer look at the setup Alice currently has in place.